AkiGitub/hello/README.md

 [Video]()

 ## Defination
-This project based on the user lab data, detect the pateint is in fatty liver or heart diseasse.
+This project based on user lab datat to detect the patient has fatty liver or heart disease.

-All the lab and user inforamtion saved in database.
+All lab and user inforamtion is saved in the database.

-Files of Project:
+**Files of Project**:

 project.py